Hand lettering and calligraphy have been around for centuries, and both artistic styles are still practiced by modern artists.

 An easy place to land will be the Calligraphy category, where the brushes are pressure sensitive and lend themselves well to script styles.
 If you can't find what you're looking for, you can always download more brushes designed with certain styles and textures in mind.

-Other resources like practice sheets for calligraphy and lettering will also help you create more intentionally.
+Because of Procreate's history and popularity with digital artists, there are a number of resources to help support your creativity.
+If you're into lettering or calligraphy,practice sheets help you create more intentionally.
 These can be acquired through external shops and resources and imported for use inside Procreate.
+Check out our recommendations for lettering and calligraphy practice sheets.

 Adobe Fresco